mslawsky/NLP-BBC-News-Classification/README.md

 ## Project Overview 🔎

-This project implements the foundational data preprocessing steps required for text classification tasks.
-Using the BBC News dataset as a practical example, we explore how to transform raw text data into numerical representations suitable for machine learning models.
+This project implements a complete text classification pipeline from data preprocessing to neural network training and visualization.
+Using the BBC News dataset as a practical example, we explore how to transform raw text data into numerical representations suitable for machine learning models, then build and train a classification neural network.

 **Key Objectives:**
 - Parse and load text data from CSV files
 - Standardize text by removing stopwords and converting to lowercase
 - Vectorize text using TensorFlow's TextVectorization layer
 - Encode categorical labels for multi-class classification
-- Prepare data for neural network training
+- Build and train a neural network with embedding layers
+- Achieve high classification accuracy (>95% training, >90% validation)
+- Visualize learned word embeddings in 3D space

 **Technical Stack:**
-- TensorFlow 2.x and Keras for text processing
+- TensorFlow 2.x and Keras for text processing and neural networks
 - Python standard library (csv) for file operations
-- NumPy and Pandas for data manipulation
+- NumPy for data manipulation
+- Matplotlib for visualization
-- Python 3.6+ for implementation
+- TensorFlow Embedding Projector for 3D embedding visualization

 ---